 - Can be problems with motor heating up

-Last but not by any chance the least on my list is the Coway AP-1512HH Mighty Air Purifier, a powerful air purifier as the description implies.
+Last but not by any chance, the least on my list is the Coway AP-1512HH Mighty Air Purifier, a powerful air purifier, as the description implies.
 This Coway Air Purifier is a simply designed Air purifier with about six control buttons.
-It purifies and makes the air safe for breathing in 4 stages, first consists of the pretty washable filter, the second consist of an odor filter, third is the True HEPA filter, and fourth is a vital iodizer.
+It purifies and makes the air safe for breathing in 4 stages, first consists of the pretty washable filter, the second consists of an odor filter, third is the True HEPA filter, and fourth is a vital iodizer.
 This Air purifier also has exciting features like the air quality indicator, timer, and a filter replacement indicator.
 It can cover up to 155 square feet.

 - Great Technology